HALLMARKS OF ENGLISH SILVER MAKER'S MARK IDENTIFICATION

 The hallmarking of British silver is based on a combination of marks that makes possible the

-identification of the origin and the age of each piece.
+identification of the origin and the age of each silver piece manufactured or traded in the UK.
+The marks are:

 A further mark was used in the period 1784 - 1890: